 4. Utilize Spousal Benefits

-Spousal benefits can be an excellent way to maximize Social Security income, particularly if one spouse earned significantly more than the other.
-A spouse can claim up to 50% of the higher-earning spouse’s benefit if they wait until their own FRA.
-It’s important to understand how spousal benefits work and to strategize accordingly.
+Spousal monetary benefits may help increase the income you get from social security if one spouse was a substantial earner than the other.
+Spouses of the higher earner can claim up to 50% of the benefit if they wait until their retirement age.
+It is important to know how spousal benefits function and how to strategize with them.

 5. Consider Survivor Benefits

-If your spouse passes away, you may be eligible for survivor benefits.
-These benefits can be up to 100% of the deceased spouse’s benefit if claimed at your FRA.
-Timing and strategy are crucial here, as claiming survivor benefits too early can reduce the amount received.
+If your spouse dies, benefits could accrue as a survivor.
+These benefits could equal up to 100% of the deceased spouse’s benefit if you claim them at your FRA.
+Timing and strategy are critical here; claiming survivor benefits too early could result in a lowered pay amount.

 6. Take Advantage of Divorced Spouse Benefits